-Fighting between Rakhine Buddhists and Rochingya Muslims has been ongoing, says Andy Pasma with Partners Relief and Development.
-Government intervention probably wouldn't work out favorably for the minority Rochingya.
+Fighting between Rakhine Buddhists and Rohingya Muslims has been ongoing, says Andy Pasma with Partners Relief and Development.
+Government intervention probably wouldn’t work out favorably for the minority Rohingya.

 But something needs to be done.
 According to Pasma, there are about 95,000 IDPs (Internally Displaced Persons) in refugee camps with no help on the horizon.